Rahul Sharma, PhD Lab

 RESEARCH SUMMARY

-The long-term goal of our research is to identify and produce novel therapeutic agents, which have the potential of translation from bench to bedside.
-Our major interest lies in autoimmune and inflammatory diseases with focus on the Regulatory T-cells, which is a specialized helper-T cell subset that prevents abnormal activation of the immune system.
+The long-term goal of our research is to identify and produce novel therapeutic agents which have the potential to translate from bench to bedside.
+Our major interest lies in autoimmune and inflammatory diseases with a focus on the Regulatory T-cells, a specialized helper-T cell subset that prevents abnormal immune system activation.
 We are exploring the role of alarmins and stress-related molecules in the biology of regulatory T-cells.
 The broad hypothesis is that acute stress signals, which induce recruitment of inflammatory cells for clearance of danger and pathogenic signals can be exploited to promote regulatory T cells for therapy of inflammatory disorders.
 Autoimmunity is regulated by two major factors (1) genetic predisposition and (2) environmental insult.
 Since genetics cannot be altered, we are invested in identifying the environmental/microenvironmental insults that may trigger an autoimmune reaction.
-The disease models we study are related to pancreas and kidneys, such as type 1 and type 2 diabetes, diabetic kidney diseases, acute kidney injury (which affects upto 30% of all ICU patients) and lupus nephritis.
+The disease models we study are related to the pancreas and kidneys, such as type 1 and type 2 diabetes, diabetic kidney diseases, acute kidney injury (which affects up to 30% of all ICU patients), and lupus nephritis.
 Collectively these diseases are now the largest cause of human morbidity and mortality.

 Active Projects